 Principles and Politics

 Glenn talks about politics on his radio and television shows every day.
 That combined with the fact that he's a member of the Church in a high-profile career has people anxiously waiting to see which of the 2008 presidential candidates he will support.
-But he says it's a mistake for people to assume that just because he's a Mormon, he will vote for a Mormon candidate.
+But he says it's a mistake for people to assume that just because he's a Latter-day Saint, he will vote for a Latter-day Saint candidate.

 "Honestly, I haven't made up my mind yet," he says.
 "My sister recently made the comment, 'I suppose you're voting for Mitt Romney because he's a Mormon.'
 I said, 'So is Harry Reid, but I don't agree with him.
 And Harry Reid and Orrin Hatch don't agree.
 As members of the Church, we agree on principles, not necessarily on policies."